department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/potential-email-solution.md

 _Because of the issue, we won't be able to retrieve your application.
 If you have general questions about adding or removing dependents, you can call our toll-free hotline at 800-827-1000.
 We’re here Monday through Friday, 8:00 am to 9:00 pm ET._.

-Note: This is an automated message, and sent from an unmonitored email account._
+_Note: This is an automated message, and sent from an unmonitored email account._

-Obviously this email copy needs to be polished up.